Launching a new business? Putting in long hours? Congratulations. Now for the not so good news: You’re likely going to have a few bumps and…

-Today new businesses launch in small industrial spaces, spare bedrooms, even in garages.
-Globally, small businesses make up a significant portion of the global economy.
+Today's new businesses launch in small industrial spaces, spare bedrooms, even in garages.
+Globally, small businesses make up a significant portion of the vast, global economy.
 In the U.S. alone, businesses of 500 employees or less comprise nearly half of the economy.

 Despite these small beginnings, many startup owners are seeking exponential growth of their business, often with a single-minded vision of being acquired by a larger company.